WeibelLab-Teaching/CSE_218_118_Fa20_Team_SRSLy_Joking/README.md

 ## Getting Started
 1. Download Node.js and NPM
+2. Clone this repository - `git clone https://github.com/WeibelLab-Teaching/CSE_218_118_Fa20_Team_SRSLy_Joking.git`
-2. In the project folder, run `npm install`.
+2. Enter the project folder, run `npm install`.
 Let the downloads finish.
 3. Run `npm start` to run the server
 4. Copy the server IP and modify announcedIp in webrtc_server_scripts/config.js to your local server ip address in order to get webrtc working.
 This ensures the server can connect clients to itself and forward streams to other clients.